angr/angr-doc/docs/ir.md

 # this is the IR Expression of the jump target of the unconditional exit at the end of the basic block
 >>> print irsb.next

-# this is the type of the unconditional exit (i.e., a call, ret, syscall, etc)
+# this is the type of the unconditional exit (e.g., a call, ret, syscall, etc)
 >>> print irsb.jumpkind

 # you can also pretty-print it